Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	Finding them on social media

 6. You've recently completed the Google Cybersecurity Certificate and decide it's time to connect with other security professionals.Which of  the following is a great way to connect with security professionals on social media ?
 Select two answers.
+	- Read and comment on the social media of leaders in the security.
+	- Follow leaders in the security industry.

+7.